-Nine DIY Slow Feeder Dog Bowls
+Nine DIY Slow-Feeder Dog Bowls

-Wet and Dry Dog Food on the Bowl
+#1 – Wet and Dry Dog Food on the Bowl

 Encourage your dog to eat slowly by preparing your dog dish with a mix of wet and dry dog food.

-But for this to work as a slow feeding method, it is important to stick the dry kibbles on the wet food at the bottom of your dog’s feeder..
+But for this to work as a slow feeding method, it is important to stick the dry kibbles on the wet food at the bottom of your dog’s feeder.

-You may also want to freeze the dog dish with the dry dog food sticking out of the wet food to harden it up a bit which would prevent your dog from eating too fast.
+You may also want to freeze the dog dish with the dry dog food sticking out of the wet food to harden it up a bit, which would prevent your dog from eating too fast.
 It would offer the best chance for your pup to slow down eating.

 Your pup would have to lick his stuck food before he can chew them.
 It gives him time to rest in between chews and prevents too much air gulping.

 You could also use this trick when sharing dog treats.
 Use your imagination here on what works best for your dog.
 Just make sure it’s healthy and safe for your pups!

-Around the Ball Challenge
+#3 – Around the Ball Challenge

 Challenge your dog with your own DIY slow-feeder dog bowls.
-Stimulate your dog mentally and at the same time encourage better slow eating habits.
+Stimulate your dog mentally and, at the same time, encourage better slow eating habits.

 Place dog treats or food around the ball and feed your dog.
-The ball rolling and moving around the dog bowl would surely keep your dog from easily gobbling his food in just 30 seconds.
+The ball rolling and moving around the bowl would surely keep your dog from easily gobbling his food in just 30 seconds.

-Use Muffin Tins
+#4 – Use Muffin Tins

-Muffin tins make a good DIY slow feeder dog bowl too!
+Muffin tins make a good DIY slow-feeder dog bowl, too!

 When you have some muffin tins lying around, now is your chance to slow feed your dog.

 To enhance slow feeding more, place a ball or other large dog toys on top of the troughs.
 Each time your dog moves to eat more, he needs to knock the ball or dog toys out to reach his food.

-To challenge your pooch more, place the muffin tin upside down.
+To challenge your dog more, place the muffin tin upside down.
 Put dog treats or food on the creases between the back of the troughs.
 Your dog would need to get to his food with his paws and tongue to actually get a chew.

-Use Cardboard Tube
+#5 – Use Cardboard Tube

-Used cardboard tubes also work as DIY slow feeders for your dog.
+Used cardboard tubes also work as DIY slow feeders for your pooch.
 Just tie off or fold one end of the tube and place your dog’s food inside the tube.
 Tie off or fold the other end to close the tube.

-Since it takes a lot of time for everything to come out, this method slow feed your dog without the use of a dog bowl.
-This works to mentally stimulate your dogs too to think about how to get food out of the tube.
-It works as a DIY dog treats dispenser too!
+Since it takes a lot of time for everything to come out, this method slowly feeds your dog without the use of a dog bowl.
+This works to mentally stimulate your pets, too, to think about how to get food out of the tube.
+It works as a DIY dog treat dispenser, too!

-Empty Tin Cans
+# 6 – Empty Tin Cans

-So how do you make a DIY slow feeder with tin cans?
+So, how do you make a DIY slow feeder with tin cans?

 Empty and clean a tin can and allow it to dry.
 Create holes on the sides of the can where dog food can come out.
 Place your dog’s food inside the can and close off the lid.

-Two Becomes One
+#7 – Two Becomes One